 Four Forums for Collaboration

-When kicking off a collaboration project, a local / synchronous forum is an ideal environment in which to lay the foundations for success.
-As the leader, this kind of forum provides a personal environment where you can set context and establish a clear vision.
+When kicking off a collaboration project, a local/synchronous forum is an ideal environment in which to lay the foundations for success.
+As the leader, this kind of forum provides a personal environment where you can set the context and establish a clear vision.
 It also enables immediate discussion, which accelerates your team toward clarity and alignment, especially around frameworks, agreements, and the tools the team will use.

 Especially for long-term collaborations, spending time together as a team in the same room can create a strong sense of purpose and community that can pay off later when the initial thrill of the project/collaboration has faded.

-Local / synchronous collaboration is not without its challenges.
-For example, in large face-to-face meetings people may be reluctant to engage, defer to senior leaders and/or be intimidated by the loudest voices in the room.
+Local/synchronous collaboration is not without its challenges.
+For example, in large face-to-face meetings, people may be reluctant to engage, defer to senior leaders, and/or be intimidated by the loudest voices in the room.
 In this environment, certain team members may be challenged to speak up.
 Even if they do, they might not feel comfortable speaking the truth (at least from their perspective).
 Establishing a safe space to have these essential conversations is part of your job as a leader.
-However challenging this might seem, the resulting clarity, alignment and trust you build among the team will be worth the effort and continue to pay off over the course of collaboration.
+However challenging this might seem, the resulting clarity, alignment and trust you build among the team will be worth the effort and continue to pay off over the course of collaborating.

 Learn more about the benefits and challenges of local/synchronous collaboration by downloading our cheat sheet